hjagodzinski/C-Mock/README.md

 ### Using CMockMocker class ###

-C Mock comes with *CMockMocker* class and the generic macro CMOCK\_MOCK\_FUNCTION.
+C Mock comes with the `CMockMocker` class and two generic macros `CMOCK_MOCK_METHOD` and `CMOCK_MOCK_FUNCTION`.

 #### Creating mock ####

-C Mock has no knowledge whether a mocked function is declared with a name mangling - whether this is a pure C function or a C++ function.
+C Mock does not know whether a mocked function is declared with a name mangling - whether this is a pure C function or a C++ function.
 Therefore C Mock does not redeclare mocked function.
 Original function prototype declaration should be used (i.e. use of original function header file).

-Suppose you want to mock *int divide(int, int)* and *int substract(int, int)* functions declared in *math.h* header file.
-To do that you can create a single mock class for both of them called *MathMocker*:
+Suppose you want to mock `int add(int, int)` and `int substract(int, int)` functions declared in *math.h* header file.
+To do that you create a single mock class for both of them called `MathMocker`:

-* *math_mocker.h*:
+*math_mocker.h*

 ```cpp
 #include <cmock/cmock.h>